 The Kentucky Derby.

-In the past 50 years, the Preakness Stakes has been won by just seven horses that didn’t run in the Kentucky Derby.
+In the past 50 years, the Preakness Stakes has been won by just eight horses that didn’t run in the Kentucky Derby.

 Five were in this millennium (Early Voting in 2022, Swiss Skydiver in 2020, Kentucky Oaks winner Rachel Alexandra in 2009, Bernardini in 2006, and Red Bullet in 2000), while another three were in the early 1980s (Deputed Testamony in 1983, Aloma’s Ruler in 1982, and Codex in 1980).
 The ninth was Bee Bee Bee in 1972.

 Though Derby runners usually win the Preakness, the same doesn’t historically apply for horses that fill positions for multiples at Pimlico.
-The past two Preakess second-place finishers, Cherry Wine and Tale of Verve, both missed the Kentucky Derby, and there’s usually at least one Derby non-runner that fills a superfecta spot.
+Two recent Preakess second-place finishers, Cherry Wine and Tale of Verve, both missed the Kentucky Derby, and there’s usually at least one Derby non-runner that fills a superfecta spot.
 However, these horses should not be dismissed out of hand as potential winners to bet.
 Consider Swiss Skydiver in 2020, the impressive filly who ran 2nd in the Kentucky Oaks before winning the Preakness in October.